Eat, drink, and be merry.

 The best form of B-12 (for depression) is Methylcobalamin.
 Methylcobalamin seems to reverse nerve damage and has been reported in medical literature to help prevent and reverse peripheral nerve damage in conditions including multiple sclerosis, diabetes, and nerve damage caused by chemotherapy.
 My favorite is a liquid form, NOW Foods Ultra B-12, and in my car I keep NOW Methyl B-12.

 Vegetarians are often deficient in B vitamins as the foods richest in B vitamins are animal products.
-There are B vitamin analogues found in yeast and seaweeds, however, there is also a great controversy over whether B vitamin analogues are the same as B vitamins and let me tell you that, personally, I’ve spent the better part of that past two years trying to untie this little knot to no avail.
+There are B vitamin analogues found in yeast and seaweeds, however, there is also a great controversy over whether B vitamin analogues are the same as B vitamins and let me tell you that, personally, I’ve spent the better part of the past two years trying to untie this little knot to no avail.
 Someday someone will come forward and tell us what’s up with this, we can only hope.

 Folic Acid is part of the B Vitamin Complex and clinical studies abound on how it can relieve depression better than antidepressants alone, with women in particular benefiting most.